DPDK/dpdk/doc/guides/tools/dts.rst

    * The ``dataclass.dataclass`` decorator changes how the attributes are processed.
      The dataclass attributes which result in instance variables/attributes should also be recorded in the ``Attributes:`` section.
-   * Class variables/attributes, on the other hand, should be documented with ``#:`` above the type annotated line.
+   * Class variables/attributes and Pydantic model fields, on the other hand, should be documented with ``#:`` above the type annotated line.
      The description may be omitted if the meaning is obvious.
    * The ``Enum`` and ``TypedDict`` also process the attributes in particular ways and should be documented with ``#:`` as well.